Evening|Weekend|Online B.A. or B.S. in Social Work

 Your spark of idealism, belief in social justice and love of working with people — together with a degree from our accredited program — will prepare you to be a professional social worker.
 At St. Kate's, you'll acquire professional knowledge, values and skills that will empower you for a challenging and rewarding career in a profession slated for fast growth in the future.

 This major educates students for beginning-level social work practice and graduate study.
-It is offered by the School of Social Work, a joint program between St. Catherine University and the University of St. Thomas.

 A national leader